mdbridge/click-by-voice/README.md

 * Does not work on chrome:// URLs like settings and extensions pages;
   ditto https://chrome.google.com URLS (e.g., developer dashboard)
 * Does not work in some pop-ups, for example, the add bookmarks pop up

+Experimental modifiers to show hint commands are just that, experimental.
+I reserve the right to change or remove them without notice.

 ## Other